jrmccombs/packagestats/packagestats/README.md

 So that users transparently use the `packagestats` functions, the `packagestats` package must be loaded by default.
-To accomplish this, the `Rprofile.site` file should be modified to include `packagestats` as a package under the `defaultPackages` option.
+To accomplish this, the `Rprofile.site` file containing the site profile should be modified to include `packagestats` as a package under the `defaultPackages` option.
 The following code accomplishes this when placed in the site profile:

 ```
 # Add packagestats to the list of default packages